atmulyana/react-input-validator/README.md

 It's very useful before submitted to the server.

+### **How to install**

+For web app, install the following package:

+    npm i @react-input-validator/web

+For React Native app, install the following package:

+    npm i @react-input-validator/native

-How to use this package, please see this [docs](https://atmulyana.github.io/react-input-validator).
-Additionally, you can take a look at the `example` directory in the source code.
+### **How to use this package**
+Please see this [docs](https://atmulyana.github.io/react-input-validator).
+Additionally, you can take a look at the [`example`](https://github.com/atmulyana/react-input-validator/tree/main/example) directory in the source code.